-PROGRAM ADMINISTRATION .
+PROGRAM ADMINISTRATION

-The experimental housing allowance programs at each site will be principally funded under Sec.
-23 of the United States Housing Act of 1937, the "leased public housing program."
-Special administrative regulations promulgated by HUD enable modification of the usual form of this program to fit the requirements of the Supply Experiment.
+The experimental housing allowance programs at each site are funded under Sec.
+23 of the U.S. Housing Act of 1937, the "leased public housing program."
+Special administrative regulations promulgated by HUD enabled modification of the usual form of this program to fit the requirements of the Supply Experiment.\

 Ordinarily, housing programs funded under Sec.
-23 are administered by a duly constituted Local Housing Authority (LHA), and the existence of such a body is a legislative requirement for Sec.
+23 are administered by a duly constituted local housing authority (LHA), and the existence of a suitable public agency is a legislative requirement for Sec.
 23 assistance.
-Local Housing Authorities, either municipal or countywide in jurisdiction, exist in each metropolitan area under consideration as a site for the Supply Experiment.
-However, these bodies now administer programs that are small relative to the anticipated size of the experimental allowance programs.
+Local housing authorities, either municipal or countywide in jurisdiction, existed in each metropolitan area considered as a site for the Supply Experiment.
+However, these bodies administered programs that were small relative to the anticipated size of the experimental allowance programs.

-In order to provide administrative capacity for rapid enrollment in and subsequent management of the large-scale experimental program, we propose to establish a nonprofit corporation at each site, which will be the HAO.
-HUD will fund the program by entering into an Annual Contributions Contract with a selected LHA, preferably one with jurisdiction over the entire experimental site; by prior agreement, the LHA will in turn contract with the HAO to administer the program and to disburse the funds.
+In order to provide administrative capacity for rapid enrollment in and subsequent management of the large-scale experimental program, we established a nonprofit corporation at each site, called a Housing Allowance Office.
+HUD has funded the allowance program by entering into an annual contributions contract with the appropriate LHA.
+The LHA in turn contracts with the HAO for the latter to administer the program and to disburse the funds.

-Each HAO will be governed by a Board of Trustees whose members are appointed by an officer of The Rand Corporation.
-From the beginning, the Board will include both Rand-affiliated members and representatives of the local community; over time, Rand members will be replaced by community members so that when the experiment terminates (about halfway through the term of the allowance program), control of the HAO will be vested in community representatives.
+Each HAO is governed by a board of trustees whose members are appointed by an officer of The Rand Corporation.
+From the beginning, the board includes both Rand-affiliated members and representatives of the local community; Rand members, initially a majority, will be replaced by community members when the experiment terminates (about halfway through the term of the allowance program); thereafter, control of the HAO will be entirely in the hands of community representatives.